austintgriffith/web2-to-web3-curriculum/README.md

 ### Week 4 - 🚢  Build Your Own Project

-Now its your turn to **create your own project!**
+Now it's your turn to **create your project!**

 It's all about building forkable components with Scaffold-ETH.
-You can make a new voting system component, work on the open issues, make a new challenge for SpeedRunEthereum, etc. Just make sure to have a well written README so that anyone can easily set it up.
-Create your project & upload it to your BuidlGuidl Profile!
+You can make a new voting system component, work on the open issues, make a new challenge for SpeedRunEthereum, etc. Make sure to have a well-written README so anyone can easily set it up.
+Then, create your project & upload it to your BuidlGuidl Profile!

-There's a lot you can build and you can collaborate with other builders in the ecosystem!
+There's a lot you can build & collaborate with other builders in the ecosystem!
 That's where BuildGuild comes in!
 BuidlGuidl is a group of builders that build tools with Scaffold-ETH, meet and learn together, and get funded for contributing.
-The goal is to empower builders for creating prototypes, projects and resources for the Ethereum ecosystem. 🌟 After building forkable Scaffold-ETH components, submitting them to your builder profile, and being active in the BuidlGuidl Telegram groups, you can get the opportunity to join BuidlGuidl!
+The goal is to empower builders to create prototypes, projects and resources for the Ethereum ecosystem. 🌟 After building forkable Scaffold-ETH components, submitting them to your builder profile, and being active in the BuidlGuidl Telegram groups, you can get the opportunity to join BuidlGuidl!

 ---

 ### Next Steps!

-**Congrats!!** Now its time to move to the next stages!
+**Congrats!!** Now it's time to move to the next stages!
 There are many different pathways to continue with the skills you've gained through the weeks.
 Here are some options:

 - **Start Working in a web3 company:** Get hired as a junior with your Speed Run portfolio.
 Build things and show them off on Twitter!  ([Here](https://twitter.com/austingriffith/status/1478760479275175940?s=20&t=0zGF8M_7Hoeuy-D6LDoFpA) is a great "next steps" thread)

-- **Build your own tools:** Build your own product or start building forkable examples and tutorials for the ecosystem (Go learn something and then leave the camp site better than you found it.
+- **Build your own tools:** Build your product or start building forkable examples and tutorials for the ecosystem (Learn something and leave the campsite better than you found it.
 Help the next dev learn what you learned, but easier.)

-- **Continue learning more advanced concepts:** Go crush some of the harder challenges like the [Ethernaut](https://ethernaut.openzeppelin.com/), read through previous audits, start auditing yolos from the BG, get introduced to audit firms and folks within our network that are at the cutting edge with solidity auditing...
+- **Continue learning more advanced concepts:** Crush some of the more complex challenges like the [Ethernaut](https://ethernaut.openzeppelin.com/), read through previous audits, start auditing yolos from the BG, get introduced to audit firms and folks within our network that are at the cutting edge with solidity auditing...